Associate Staff

 Location: Cleveland Clinic Main Campus

-Our research team investigates how we defend ourselves against bacterial infection.
+Anti-bacterial Defenses in Health & Disease: Our research team investigates how we defend ourselves against bacterial infection.
 Alterations to these defenses are thought to be involved in the development of auto-inflammatory diseases, such as Crohn's disease, as well as involved in cancer development.
-We are attempting to understand how risk factors for Crohn's disease, such as diet or microplastics exposure, change anti-microbial defenses in the gut and drive disease.
-In addition, we aim to define the protective immune defenses of the intestine to shape future therapeutic approaches to diahrreal disease.
+We are attempting to understand how changes in anti-bacterial defenses drive disease in the gut, skin, and lung.
+Through this we we also aim to define the protective immune defenses of the intestine to shape future therapeutic approaches to diarrheal disease.
 Some of the same anti-microbial defenses found in the gut also act in the skin.
 We are exploring whether drugs that increase these natural defenses of the skin can be used to treat infections with antibiotic-resistant bacteria or halt the development of skin cancer.

-Dr. Christine McDonald is an Associate Staff member in the Department of Inflammation & Immunity of the Lerner Research Institute and an Associate Professor of Molecular Medicine in the Cleveland Clinic Lerner College of Medicine.
-She also serves as Chair of the Institutional Biosafety Committee at both the Cleveland Clinic Main Campus and Cleveland Clinic Florida Research & Innovation Center.
+Dr. Christine McDonald is an Associate Staff member in the Department of Inflammation & Immunity of Cleveland Clinic Research and an Associate Professor of Molecular Medicine in the Cleveland Clinic Lerner College of Medicine.
+She also serves as Chair of the Institutional Biosafety Committees of the Cleveland Clinic.

 Dr. McDonald heads a research team that investigates microbial sensor signaling and control of anti-microbial defenses, with an emphasis on the protective role of NOD2 in bacterial infections of the skin and gut, as well as the pathogenic role of NOD2 dysregulation in inflammatory diseases.
-Additional areas of research include mechanistic approaches to cancer therapy, biomaterials for treatment of antibiotic-resistant bacterial infections, and the influence of environmental factors in chronic disease.
-This research is supported by grants from the Department of Defense, the National Institutes of Health, and CURE4IBD.
+Additional areas of research include mechanistic approaches to cancer therapy, biomaterials for treatment of antibiotic-resistant bacterial infections, and the influence of environmental factors, such as microplastics and diet, in chronic disease.
+This research is supported by grants from the Department of Defense, the National Institutes of Health, and philanthropic donations.

 Dr. McDonald has received several awards from the Cleveland Clinic, including the Excellence in Service Award, the Excellence in Mentoring Award, and the LRI Innovator Award.
 She is also an American Gastroenterology Association Fellow.